ARTICLE

 Loading ...

 Collaboration in citizen science involves scientists and researchers working with the public.
-Community-based groups may generate ideas and engage with scientists for advice, leadership, and program coordination.
-Interested volunteers, amateur scientists, students, and educators may network and promote new ideas to advance our understanding of the world.
+Community-based groups may ideas and engage with scientists for advice, leadership, and program coordination.
+Interested volunteers, scientists, students, and educators may network and promote new ideas to advance our understanding of the world.

 Citizen-science projects may include wildlife-monitoring programs, online databases, visualization and sharing technologies, or other community efforts.